Kanishk16-cse/Food-Ordering-Web-Application./README.md

 Note -> Currently only Cash on delivery  payement method is working , I am still working on another method of payment.

-# Thank You For Visiting My Web Application
+# Thank You For Visiting My Web Application.